animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-{sdg-name} provides an implementation of the Spring [Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#cache) to position {data-store-name} as a *caching provider* in Spring’s caching infrastructure.
+Spring Data for GemFire provides an implementation of the Spring [Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#cache) to position GemFire as a *caching provider* in Spring’s caching infrastructure.

 </div>

 <div class="paragraph">

-To use {data-store-name} as a backing implementation, a "*caching provider*" *in Spring’s Cache Abstraction*, simply add `GemfireCacheManager` to your configuration:
+To use GemFire as a backing implementation, a "*caching provider*" *in Spring’s Cache Abstraction*, simply add `GemfireCacheManager` to your configuration: